-- Fail Dangerous: failure mode that does not respond to a demand from the process (i.e. being unable to go to the defined Fail-Safe state), so that the relay output remains energized (the NO contact is blocked in closed position and the NC contact is blocked in open position); - Fail "No Effect": failure mode of a component that plays a part in implementing the Safety Function but that is neither a safe failure nor a dangerous failure.
-When calculating the SFF, this failure mode is not taken into account; - Fail "Not part": failure mode of a component that is not part of the Safety Function but that is part of the circuit diagram and is listed for completeness.
-When calculating the SFF, this failure mode is not taken into account. - Failure rate date: taken from Siemens Standard SN29500.
+- □ Fail Dangerous: failure mode that does not respond to a demand from the process (i.e. being unable to go to the defined Fail-Safe state), so that the transistor output remains closed; - Fail "No Effect": failure mode of a component that plays a part in implementing the Safety Function but that is neither a safe failure nor a dangerous failure.
+When calculating the SFF, this failure mode is not taken into account;

+Fail "Not part": failure mode of a component that is not part of the Safety Function but that is part of the circuit diagram and is listed for completeness.
+When calculating the SFF, this failure mode is not taken into account.

+Failure rate date: taken from Siemens Standard SN29500.